IRCAD/sight/configs/viz/scene3d/README.md

 # config::viz::scene3d

-This module contains xml application configurations related to 3D visualization.
+Contains xml configurations related to 3D visualization.
 These configurations are used by SightViewer and can be reused in any custom application or activity, since they implement the extension `sight::service::extension::AppConfig`.

 ## Configurations